What is the significance of the Notice of Privacy Practices for a HIPAA-covered entity?

 Supports patient agency in data privacy matters.

-Prevention of Privacy BreachesReinforces the significance of safeguarding PHI against breaches.
+Prevention of Privacy BreachesReinforces the safeguarding of PHI against breaches.

 Enhances security awareness and measures.